microsoft/fabriccatalyst/docs.md

 This series will delve into specific architecture patterns to help you design the perfect real-time intelligence solution for your needs.
 Start by exploring the Real Time Intelligence Menu to gain the foundational knowledge needed for success and unlock the full potential of Fabric for your business.

-Let’s build the future of real-time intelligence—together.
+Let's build the future of real-time intelligence—together.